mmdc-j-abejo/pet-management-system/README.md

 ### Desired Outputs

 * Print all the <b>name</b> of the owners together with the <b>name and type</b> of their pets
-* Print the behaviors of your Pets (aka Polymorphism!)
+* Print all the behaviors of each of the owners' pets